AdobeDocs/app-builder/getting_started/first_app.md

-# Creating your First Project Firefly App
+# Creating your First Project Firefly Application

 In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and develop a Project Firefly Application.
 1. Setting up Local Environment